 While facing child abuse charges is daunting for a number of reasons, there are important steps you can take to protect your rights, weaken the case against you, and control the damage such an accusation may have on the rest of your life.

-Please contact the Marshall Defense Firm for experienced representation and advice.
+Please contact us at 206.202.1633 or firstname.lastname@example.org for experienced representation and advice.
 We handle many cases like yours and are prepared to help you meet the accusations against you.